IcosagonZ/SimpleRPG/README.md

 # 🕹️ SimpleRPG

 Welcome to **SimpleRPG**!
-A classic 2D RPG game built in Unity using C# and vibrant sprites.
+A 2D RPG game built in Unity using C# and vibrant sprites taken from itch.io.
 Embark on an adventure, battle monsters, collect items, and explore a pixelated world! 🌍✨

 ---